HARDECOMM/python_wk4_assignment/README.md

    - Converts the content to uppercase.
 4. **Write Results to `output.txt`**: The script creates or overwrites `output.txt` with the word count and the uppercase text.
 5. **Display Output**: Finally, it reads and displays the contents of `output.txt`.
+6. **Error Handling Lab**: The script allows the user to input a filename and handles errors if the specified file does not exist or cannot be read.

 ## Usage